Illinois COVID-19 Hotline: 1-800-889-3931

 Travel: Travel should follow IDPH and CDC approved guidance

-Education and child care: Remote learning in P-12 schools and higher education; Limited child care and summer programs open with IDPH approved safety guidance
+Education and child care: P-12 schools, higher education, all summer programs, and child care open with IDPH approved safety guidance

 IDPH will closely monitor data and receive on-the-ground feedback from local health departments and regional healthcare councils and will recommend moving back to the previous phase based on the following factors: